XRPLF/xrpl4j/README.md

 #### Public/Private Key Material

 Most operations using this library require some sort of private key material.
-Broadly speaking, the library supports two mechanisms: (1) in-memory private key material, and (2) a reference to a private key that lives outside the JVM (e.g., a private key inside of a Hardware Security Module, or HSM).
-In Java, this modeled using the `PrivateKeyable` interface, which has two subclasses: `PrivateKey` and `PrivateKeyReference`.
+Broadly speaking, the library supports two mechanisms: (1) in-memory private keys, and (2) in-memory _references_ to private keys where the actual private key material lives in an external system (e.g., keys in a Hardware Security Module, or HSM).
+In Java, this is modeled using the `PrivateKeyable` interface, which has two subclasses: `PrivateKey` and `PrivateKeyReference`.

-##### In-Memory Private Keys
+##### In-Memory Private Keys (`PrivateKey`)

-`PrivateKey` represents a private key held in memory, existing in the same JVM running xrpl4j.
-This variant could be useful in the context of an android or native application, but lacks security as private key material is held in memory.
+`PrivateKey` represents a private key held in memory, existing in the same JVM that is executing xrpl4j code.
+This key variant can be useful in the context of an android or native application, but is likely not suitable for server-side application because private key material is held in-memory (for these scenarios, consider using a remote service like an HSM).

-For use-cases that require a private key to exist inside of the running JVM, the following examples shows how to generate a public/private keypair, and then derive an XRPL address from there:
+For use-cases that require private keys to exist inside the running JVM, the following examples shows how to generate a keypair, and also how to derive an XRPL address from there:

 ```java
 import org.xrpl.xrpl4j.crypto.core.keys.Seed;